-Allow yourself at least one whole day to visit all of the farms on the trail or perhaps spread it out over two days; a weekend trip would allow you to sample more of what the Applegate Valley has to offer.
+Allow yourself at least one whole day to visit all of the farms on the trail or perhaps spread it out over two days; a weekend trip would allow you to sample more of what the Applegate and Rogue valleys have to offer.
 Last year I took a quiet drive through the foothills of the Siskiyous during the festival weekend, stopping at each farm on the route to admire the natural beauty of fields of vibrant purple.
 I learned to make lavender wands, a lavender wreath, how to distill my own hand-picked blooms to make lavender essential oil and I ate my fill of lavender shortbread and lavender lemonade!

-If you are traveling from further afield, then you may wish to consider an overnight stay in the National Historic Landmark town of Jacksonville, the perfect pace for a weekend getaway.
+If you are traveling from further afield, then you may wish to consider an overnight stay in the National Historic Landmark town of Jacksonville, the perfect place for a weekend getaway.
 Begin your scenic drive along Highway 238 and don’t forget your camera!

 The first stop is Dos Mariposas Vineyards & Lavender Farm in Medford.
 Their lavender products are made from estate-grown lavender, and are never treated with pesticides or chemicals.
 Products such as pure essential oil, hydrosol and lavender lotions will be available during the lavender festival weekends along with wine and cider tastings.

 Next make a stop at OSU Lavender Garden in Central Point, east of Jacksonville, home to 16 species and subspecies of lavender.
 Take a self-guided tour and watch the gardeners at work.